Case IQ Knowledge Base

 Delete a File

 If you need to permanently remove a file, you can delete it from the file's page.
-Click the Delete button at the top right of the page.
+Click the Options () button, then select "Delete".

 Delete